-Understanding your Sponsors
+Understanding your Sponsors - Who to Reach out to

 Before setting your goals and starting to reach out to sponsors, it's extremely necessary to understand them and their perspective towards supporting hackathons.